 Self-publishing encompasses more authors than ever.
 Over a million books were self-published in 2017 alone, and the trend isn't slowing down anytime soon.
 But many readers complain self-published material doesn't hold up to their standards.

 Unfortunately, self-published books don't always look so hot.
 Many self-publishers don't take the time to have their manuscript professionally edited before the story winds up in the hands of readers.

 In this article, I'll show you why skipping the editing process is a HUGE mistake.
-Editors do much more for your manuscript before publication than simply fix typos.
-Here's what no one tells you about why you truly need an editor, in 5 legit reasons.
+Editors do much more for your manuscript before publication than fix typos.
+Here's what no one tells you about why you genuinely need an editor, in 5 legit reasons.